surfboard blog title

 Cons-

-• Fragility – Polyurethane resin, although it flexes well and can make your board more responsive, it also makes your board a lot more prone to dings, dents, and breakage.
-This can cause frustration in many ways… cost of repair, cost of replacement because it can wear out faster, being without a board while it’s getting repaired, and can look used and beat up earlier in it’s life span.
+• Fragility - Polyurethane resin, although it flexes well and can make your board more responsive, it also makes your board more prone to dings and dents.
+This can cause frustration in many ways... cost of repair, cost of replacement because it can wear out faster, being without a board while it's getting repaired, and can look used and beat up earlier in it's life span.

 • Sun Damage – We all know that sun can be hard on our skin if we’re exposed to it too much.
 Well, your surfboard is the same.
 Too much heat and UV will cause the materials in it to breakdown, making your board more fragile.
 It will also cause your board to turn a not so lovely shade of yellow. :)

-• Environmentally Unfriendly – The materials that go into the foam and resin are VERY toxic VOC’s (Volatile Organic Compound).
-This can cause not only harm to the person doing the shaping and glassing, but is disastrous when the boards end up in a landfill.
+• Environmentally Unfriendly - Because poly foam is quite a bit more dense than its cousin below, it can be a bummer when it ends up in the landfill.
 The materials take a LONG time to decompose and because they are more fragile, the chances of a poly board ending up in a landfill are greater.

 Epoxy – Finally a good alternative to classic glass